 This addition to Finding Breakfast was one of the very first concepts I imagined when I started this project.
 I didn’t know exactly what it was going to be, but I wanted it to include a bright clean white that symbolises a new day with a pop of colour that makes us smile.
 Served neatly in a set of white bowls.
 It couldn’t be sloppy though, I wanted it to be bouncy and light!

-Milk and honey were the perfect choice.
+Milk and honey were a perfect choice.
 A classic combination of flavours that everyone connects with fondly, and never disappoints.
 So I thought to myself, why couldn’t you just have milk and honey for breakfast?
 Well thanks to gelatine, a milk jelly is achievable.
 Spruced up with some berries and homemade strawberry syrup.

 Most likely a summer breakfast, to enjoy when the summer mornings become warm and the most enjoyable part of the day.
 With a light flavoured tea and an accompanying breeze, contemplating the day ahead together.